spartypkp/iwanttobeanaiengineer/projectDocumentation.md

 ## Current State of Development

-The project is being revitalized with several key focus areas:
+The project has seen significant progress with several key features implemented:
-- The Featured Projects section is a top priority but currently commented out
+- The Featured Projects section is now fully implemented with Sanity CMS integration
+- Project pages have been completely overhauled with rich detail views
 - Blog functionality is a relic from a previous version and should be removed
 - The "Dave" AI assistant is planned for future implementation
 - The Stats page is a canvas for future fun experimentation